elcapitanu/ControllerInputs_SDL2/README.md

 ##

-Kudos to @Bogas who made most part of the code.
+Kudos to @xBogas who made most part of the code.